dxiong7/Negotiator/README.md

 # AI Negotiator

 This Chrome extension helps you negotiate for cheaper rates with Xfinity like a pro with AI-powered response suggestions.
 It monitors your chat conversations in real-time and uses OpenAI's GPT-4o-mini model to generate strategic responses during your chat conversations with Xfinity support.
+Inspired by [this tweet from the CEO of DoNotPay](https://x.com/jbrowder1/status/1602353465753309195) (which unfortunately never launched).

 ![Extension Screenshot](./ai-internet-negotiator-ss1.png)